Edith Brown Clement: Notable opinions

 In 2010, Clement joined Judges Garza and Owen in affirming the dismissal of the complaint in Doe v.
 Silsbee Independent School District.
 The plaintiff ("H.S.") was a cheerleader who was ordered by her high school to cheer for her sexual assaulter, a basketball player named Rakheem Bolton.
 H.S. refused and was kicked off the team.
 She sued, claiming a violation of her First Amendment right to free speech.
 The Eastern District of Texas, Judge Thad Heartfield, granted the school district's motion to dismiss, and Judges Clement, Garza, and Owen affirmed.
 H.S. was ordered to pay the school $45,000 in legal fees for filing a "frivolous" lawsuit.

+In 2025, Clement, and Judges Engelhardt and Wilson, upheld in part the jury verdict against Southwest Airlines in Carter v.
+Local 556 for discriminating against a flight attendant's religious practice without providing an accommodation.
+Clement wrote for the panel that "the jury instruction’s delineation of Southwest’s burden at the time does not amount to reversible error because it nevertheless stated an undue hardship must amount to more than a de minimis cost, encompassing the possibility of cost to Southwest’s business operations from changes in employee morale."
+The panel, however, reversed the jury's finding that Southwest Airlines discriminated against the flight attendant's religious beliefs.
+Separately, the district court previously had held Southwest Airlines in contempt for failing to notify its flight attendants of the jury's judgment as directed.
+Clement wrote that "[i]nforming employees that their employer does not discriminate is indeed different from informing employees their employer is legally prohibited from discriminating again."
+However, the panel vacated the district court's contempt order, which required Southwest's attorneys to attend religious liberty training at Alliance Defending Freedom, by noting that "when a court’s contempt sanction in a civil matter is both overbroad in scope and undoubtedly punitive in nature, the judiciary risks appearing contemptuous like the contemnor."

 Possible Supreme Court nomination

 In July 2005, after Supreme Court Justice Sandra Day O'Connor announced her retirement, Clement was regarded in the press as the frontrunner to succeed her, though President Bush ultimately selected John Roberts for the seat.
 Following the death of Chief Justice William Rehnquist in September 2005, and Bush eventually nominating Roberts for the Chief Justice position instead, Clement was again mentioned as a possible choice to fill the vacant Associate Justice seat, or for Chief Justice if Bush did not alter Roberts' nomination.
 Much of this speculation was because Clement is a conservative woman with a limited paper trail on controversial issues.
 Eventually, Bush chose White House Counsel Harriet Miers as his nominee to succeed O'Connor, but after Miers withdrew her nomination, some sources reported that Clement was still a potential choice for the seat, though others reported she was out of consideration; Judge Samuel Alito was ultimately confirmed to O'Connor's seat.